 The CCM focuses on protecting citizens rights as life, liberty, and the pursuit of happiness from criminals.
 This is a managemental model concerned with processing, conviction, and disposition of cases (Nowlin).

-The DPM also is concerned with statements as life, liberty, and the pursuit of happiness however it is focused on limiting governmental influence and protecting the defendants human dignity and rights.
-It is more adversarial and judicial than managerial (Nowlin).
+The DPM also is concerned with statements as life, liberty, and the pursuit of happiness however it is focused on limiting governmental influence and protecting the defendant's human dignity and rights.
+It is more adversarial and judicial than the managerial model (Nowlin).

 Only one crime is mentioned in the United States Constitution and it is Treason (del Carmen 2010).